 20. Store it all in One Place!

 After each party, I save the unused supplies such as paper napkins, plastic utensils, and paper straws with the rest of our serving trays and party supplies.
 Having a storage tote dedicated to party supplies helps save us on cost and makes it easier to use for each gathering.
-Alex and I did a DIY donut and snack table at our wedding and I have reused most of the trays and dishes several times since then.
+Alex and I did a DIY donut and snack table at our big day wedding and I have reused most of the trays and dishes several times since then.

 Thanks for Stopping By!